-How to Turn AI into Your Researcher, Editor and Writing Companion, all in one
+How to Turn AI into your research assistant, writing companion, plot summariser, dialogue mapper, literary analyst and editor, all in one

 What is a Super-Prompt?